 When your child attends Romaine Park Primary you become a welcomed part of our school community.
 Our school association is made up of the principal, parent representatives and staff representatives and meets approximately 6 times a year.
 Meetings are held on a Monday and are at 4:30 pm in the school boardroom.

-Our 2019 representatives are Rose Egan, Bill Jongschaap, Andrew Turner, Malinda Norton, Megan Knobben, Jan Cairns, Aleta Radford, Leanne Steers, Emily Pearce and Lucy Taylor
+Our 2019 representatives are Julie Keegan, Bill Jongschaap, Kay Penny, Malinda Norton, Kasey Bakes, Jan Cairns, Aleta Radford, Ben McPherson and Alycia Woodward.

 Our Parent and Community sub-committee group is our main fundraising group.